linzhu1967/BoKA/README.md

     - python bo.py (for PubMedQA)
     - python bo_medmcqa.py (for MedMCQA)

-2. We provide the superior student model on PubMedQA and MedMCQA, respectively.
+2. We provide the superior student models on PubMedQA and MedMCQA (https://drive.google.com/drive/folders/1UKUfop1ZXm4_V70xIv_iS6ZNpJi5Scxi?usp=sharing), respectively.
 The evaluation commands are as follows:
     - python evaluate.py (for both PubMedQA and MedMCQA)